huan/rx-queue/README.md

 ## RxQueue

 `RxQueue` is the base class of all other queues.
-It extends from RxJS Subject and add support to save values for future subscriptions.
+It extends from RxJS Subject.

 **Example:**
 ```ts